PV-Lab/cluster-perovskite-data/README.md

 ## Description

-Clustering of perovskite degradation data (sample colors vs. time), identification of the cluster centroids, and plotting the XRD graphs for the cluster centroids.
+Clustering of 1) X-ray diffraction (XRD) data of non-aged perovskite films and 2) degradation data (sample colors in RGB vs. time of degradation) from perovskite films.
+Additionally, the cluster centroids are identified and the RGB curves and XRD spectra for the cluster centroids plotted.
 This repository is a part of our article:

 [1] [article details come here]